Janus-vistaprint/intro-deck/docs/slides/engagement-cont.md

 ##  Engagement <small>(cont.)</small>

-We can also help you by committing code right into your own codebases.
-Working directly with your team(s).
+In addition, we can commit code right into your own repositories.
+Work directly with your team(s).